ipo-exe/abm-cue/docs/install_windows.md

 ## 5) Execute the application file

 The application file for the 1-d CUE model is the `app_cue1d.py` file.
+The same logic applies to the 2-D CUE model file (`app_cue2d.py`).

 ### 5.1) Executing by double-clicking
 The _easiest_ way to execute the app is **double-click the app file**.